Cyberknife wins $1 million Haskell at Monmouth Park - WHIZ News

 Cyberknife paid $17.60, $5.20 and $2.80 in winning for the fourth time in six starts this year, and earing $600,000 for his owner.

-Taiba, who returned to the Baffert barn this month after the Hall of Famer finished severing a 90-day suspension for the disqualification of Medina Spirit in the 2021 Kentucky Derby, returned $3.80 and $2.60 with Mike Smith riding.
+Taiba, who returned to the Baffert barn this month after the Hall of Famer finished severing a 90-day suspension for the disqualification of Medina Spirit in the 2021 Kentucky Derby, returned $3.80 and $2.60.
 Jack Christopher, the 3-5 favorite with Jose Ortiz riding, paid $2.20.

+Long shot Benevengo was hurried to the lead at the start and led the field through the first six furlongs with Jack Christopher, Howling Time, Cyberknife and Taiba close behind.

+Jack Christopher took the lead on the turn for home but Taiba quickly closed on the outside and put his head in front.
+With Benevengo tiring, Geroux moved Cyberknife to the rail in the stretch and started to charge.

 Brown and jockey Flavien Prat had a monster day on the Haskell undercard, saddling and riding the winners of the $400,000 Monmouth Cup, the $200,000 Matchmaker Stakes, the $400,000 Molly Pitcher Stakes and the $600,000 United Nations Stakes in consecutives races.